 I also believe you don’t need to be white to be beautiful, our indigenous women are beautiful our black women are beautiful our mestizas are beautiful.. and if you go to certain places you’ll even see many gringas and europeans fall for our short indigenous men.
 On the other hand, the majority of people who marry gringos from the US tend to be from middle or low social classes as well, therefore you might not have been taken anywhere nice frequently… i don’t mean nice as in pretty, because u don’t need to go fancy to find a good place in Ecuador… but nice as in high class and fancy… you should also know in our country, social class doesn’t equal money… you might have money and still not hang with the high class…

 so it just seem to me you are married with the wrong travel guide

-remember whats different attract people… our women have principles, are not easy and require hard work… these attract the gringos who are used to easy girls that kill their imagination and give it all on the first night… I assume you were born in the US… therefore, like it or not u get some of their things… which would definitely attract our men… like your expected easiness…5 days, 12 hours ago
+remember whats different attract people… our women have principles, are not easy and require hard work… these attract the gringos who are used to easy girls that kill their imagination and give it all on the first night… I assume you were born in the US… therefore, like it or not u get some of their things… which would definitely attract our men… like your expected easiness…1 month, 1 week ago

 I love indigenous people.
 I think they are absolutely beautiful, have gorgeous dark glossy hair and slanted eyes.
 They also have lovely tanned skin and look years younger than us white people.